-- Upon arrival, parents/guardians or other individuals dropping off a child off must go to the designated area for drop off. - o Typically, we ask parents to drop their child off inside their assigned classroom.
-Parents should follow specific drop off instructions provided by the program staff.
-Once public health indicators improve, we will return to our typical inclassroom drop off procedure. - o No child may be dropped off at a community playground, parking lot, hallway or empty classroom, etc. If you arrive when the class has left the classroom, you must wait with your child until the class returns, unless other approved arrangements have been made ahead of time with the Center Director - All parents/guardians and other individuals dropping off a child must wear a mask or cloth face covering at all times during drop off and pick up. - All parents/guardians and other individuals dropping off must maintain social distance from each other and staff whenever possible. - Parents/guardians and other individuals dropping off must complete the Daily Digital Sign In/Sign Out Sheet provided by staff in the drop off area before leaving the program. - Parents/guardians must limit the number of personal items a child brings with them into the program.
-Comfort items such as lovies, blankets, and other soft items brought to child care from a child's home are allowed, but will not be shared between children and will be kept secure at all times when not in use by the child. - If a child has an appointment at the clinic, etc. and the parent/guardian has informed the staff previously the child will not be considered late. - If a child will be late for school, the family must notify the program staff at least a 1⁄2 hour before classes begin.
+- Upon arrival, parents/guardians or other individuals dropping off a child must go to the designated area for drop off. - o Parents should follow specific drop off instructions provided by the program staff.
+Once public health indicators improve, we will return to our typical inclassroom drop off procedure. - o No child may be dropped off at a community playground, parking lot, hallway, empty classroom, etc. If you arrive when the class has left the classroom, you must wait with your child until the class returns, unless other approved arrangements have been made ahead of time with the Center Director - Parents/guardians and other individuals dropping off must complete the Daily Digital Sign In/Sign Out Sheet provided by staff in the drop off area before leaving the program. - Parents/guardians must limit the number of personal items a child brings with them into the program.
+Comfort items such as lovies, blankets, and other soft items brought to child care from a child's home are allowed, but will not be shared between children and will be kept secure at all times when not in use by the child. - If a child has an appointment at the clinic, etc. and the parent/guardian has informed the staff previously, the child will not be considered late. - If a child will be late for school, the family must notify the program staff at least a 1⁄2 hour before classes begin.
 Consistent lateness without prior notification to the center/ program will be addressed on an individual basis with parents.